rom-rb/rom-migrator/README.md

 The default template is provided by the `rom-migrator` gem.

 You can customize the template, for example, to add comments with available methods as shown below.
-It should be ERB file where `@klass` variable provides the name for the migration class.

 ```
-# lib/rom-custom_adapter/migration.erb
+# lib/rom-custom_adapter/migration.txt
-class <%= @klass %> < ROM::Migrator::Migration
+ROM::Migrator.migration do
   up do
     # create_table(:table_name).set(name: :text, age: :int).primary_key(:name)
   end